-This may sound like high-mindedness, but the figures back it up.
-Studies consistently demonstrate that businesses with a vision for a better world, (or a mission) achieve more than businesses that exist to make money and beat the competition.
+This may sound like high-mindedness, but the figures back us up.
+Studies consistently demonstrate that businesses with a vision for a better world (or a mission), achieve more than businesses that exist to make money and beat the competition.

 The SCARF Model helps you see engagement for what it really is.
 You can see past the confusion and perceive the true fabric of engagement.
 And it’s very, very simple.

 After all, who doesn’t want to be respected and treated fairly, to have a degree of certainty about the future and to have good relationships with colleagues?

-And, everyone wants to have an impact on the world.
+We all want to have an impact on the world.
 To leave it a better place than we found it.
 This gives us a real sense of purpose.
 And what’s more engaging than that?